ndbabb/rails-optimistic-locking-with-hashes/README.md

 ## Background

-When multiple users have access to edit records in a database, a scenario can arise where two users are working on the same record at the same time and accidentally overwrite each other's data. *Optimistic* and *pessimistic* locking help to deal with this problem. *Optimistic* refers to a solution where users can concurrently access the document for editing and the a check is performed when committing the update to the database.
+When multiple users have access to edit records in a database, a scenario can arise where two users are working on the same record at the same time and accidentally overwrite each other's data. *Optimistic* and *pessimistic* locking help to deal with this problem. *Optimistic* refers to a solution where users can concurrently access the record for editing and a check is performed when committing the update to the database.
 Whereas with *pessimistic* locking, the record is locked from the moment the user starts working on it until changes are committed.

 Rails provides a way to implement optimistic locking with Active Record by adding a `lock_version` field: